In a 400-billion-emails-a-day world, accurate contacts are your edge.

 Pricing

-• Recruiter package ($199/mo billed annually): Includes 12,000 email lookups per year and 600 phone numbers per month.
+• Recruiter package ($199/mo billed yearly): 12,000 email fwdesperados per year and 600 telephone numbers monthly.

 Pros

-• Affordability compared to some enterprise platforms.
+• Less expensive than some enterprise platforms.

 • AI‑powered verification.